Shanghai rubber stock market crisis: Rubber market

 Due to this crisis, the international rubber prices fell down below 5 shillings.
 After the outbreak of World War, rubber market was influenced by the shortage and problems of transportation, which led to a lower price of rubber.
 This situation bogged down until the late 1922.

 Legal consequences

 After the rubber crisis the Qing government introduced legislation that taxed speculative profits at a rate of more than fifty percent, leading to the further bankruptcy of two dozen banks in Shanghai.

 Qing Government

 To a certain extent, this national economic crisis impacted the revenue of Qing Government.
 Under this pressure, the government had to regain the ownership of some railways, which were managed by local enterprises.
-After that, Sichuan Railway Protection Movement (保路运动) broke out in Sichuan 1911.
+After that, Railway Protection Movement (保路运动) broke out in Sichuan 1911.
 Because Qing Government had to bring Hubei Army to repress this movement, the Chinese Revolutionary Alliance was able to prepare for the Wuchang Uprising, the beginning of Xinhai Revolution.